All About Adolescent Literacy

 Phonics/Word Study/Decoding

 For some struggling readers, the difficulties start as they try to sound out words.
-Older readers with weak phonics and decoding skills have specific needs that must be met before progress can be made.
-Articles within this section shed light on the topic, and provide examples of ways teachers and parents can help.
+Older readers with weak phonics and decoding skills have specific needs that must be met before they can progress.
+Articles in this section shed light on the topic, and provide examples of ways teachers and parents can help.

 Sort by: Date Title